For shame deny that thou bear’st love to any

 and female and male and the possibility of sex, begins with the truth and

 beauty dynamic.
-The logical relationship between natural ‘beauty’ and ‘truth’
+The logical relationship between 'truth' as language and 'beauty' as inner sensation

 in poetry is established in these two sonnets.
 The examination of the implications

 of truth and beauty for the youth then continues throughout the